Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 Ninja BL660 Professional Countertop BlenderPrice: $100Volume: 72oz.Watts: 1100

-Above all, this blender gives you options.
-If you’re entertaining people for brunch, you can make enough smoothies for everyone in one batch.
-But if you’re just making one for yourself, you can use one of the 16oz. single-serve Ninja Cups.
-It fits directly onto the blender base and comes with a screw-on lid.
+Above all, this blender gives you options: If you’re entertaining people for brunch, you can make enough smoothies for everyone in one batch.
+But if you’re just making one for yourself, you can use one of the 16-ounce single-serve Ninja cups.
+It fits directly onto the blender base and features a screw-on lid.

 - Not made for hot liquids

 Hamilton Beach 58148A Power ElitePrice: $35Volume: 40oz.Watts: 700

 The Hamilton Beach 58148A Power Elite Multi-Function Blender is ready to take on all flavors, textures, and temperatures.
 This blender achieves 12 blending options with just four buttons on the console.
 You can crush, dice, puree, mix, blend, and so much more.

 Part of the genius behind the Hamilton Beach blender is its Wave-Action system.
 This system ensures the contents of your blender are constantly pulled down into the blades.
 No more ice chunks or uneven texture!

 The 40-ounce glass pitcher is not only dishwasher safe, but it can also handle both extreme heat and extreme cold.
 The flip-top pouring spout on the lid is another cool feature.
 This Hamilton Beach patented design has been crafted to ensure zero messes.Shop the Hamilton Beach 58148A Power ElitePros